-Through focused practical tasks, the pupils will be introduced to basic textiles techniques, such as pattern cutting, tie dying, batik and hand and machine sewing.
-They will develop their understanding of the design process by researching a theme, generating creative design ideas and practising simple pattern cutting to make a model and prototype of their final product made from sustainable materials, which will be a decorative bag.
+The aim of this unit is to learn simple pattern cutting to make a model and prototype of their final product made from sustainable materials, which will be a decorative bag.
+Through focused practical tasks, the pupils will be introduced to basic textiles techniques, such as pattern cutting, dying of fabrics, embroidery and hand and machine sewing.
+They will develop their understanding of the design process by researching a theme and generating creative design ideas.
 Furthermore, they will learn about fibres and fabrics, health and safety and the importance of testing and evaluation.